forax/design-pattern-reloaded/README.md

 # Design Patterns Reloaded
 Implementation of GoF design pattern in Java 8

+I've done a presentation in English at Devoxx 2015

 Corresponding [slides](https://speakerdeck.com/forax/design-pattern-reloaded-parisjug) used for [my presentation at ParisJUG in June 2015](http://www.parisjug.org/xwiki/wiki/oldversion/view/Meeting/20150602).